 Survey Managers and Data Analysts: Building Relationships and Helping Participants

 Our survey managers and data analysts also focus heavily on healthy relationship development.
 Much like an account manager at an advertising agency would be involved with frequent back-and-forth with their clients, our survey managers are tasked with carrying on dialogues and building rapport with our survey participants.
-In some cases, our survey managers will even call or email you to discuss any data discrepancies one-on-one, giving you the opportunity to provide direct input that eliminates any remaining confusion.
+In some cases, our team will even call or email you to discuss any data discrepancies one-on-one, giving you the opportunity to provide direct input that eliminates any remaining confusion.
 This unique relationship-building process allows Mercer to stay tapped into what’s top-of-mind for HR professionals across a range of industries and organization types.

 Optimizing the Survey Process for the Future